I. Poems Meet Visual Art, Science, and Film (A Webinar)

-Anyone who tries our guest presenters’ prompts is encouraged to sign up for a workshop with Crista Siglin, one of SAND’s two poetry editors, who is also the coordinator of Poetry As__A Workshop, author of the collection Unpleasable Nature, and a practicing visual artist.
-During this guided, collaborative workshop, which is capped at 15 participants per session, poets of all experience levels will share, discuss, and hone their pieces.
+Anyone who tries our guest presenters’ prompts was encouraged to sign up for a workshop with Crista Siglin, one of SAND’s two poetry editors, who is also the coordinator of Poetry As__A Workshop, author of the collection Unpleasable Nature, and a practicing visual artist.
+During this guided, collaborative workshop, poets of all experience levels shared, discussed, and honed their pieces.

 III.
 Intermingled Visions (A Reading)

-The concluding reading of our series, in collaboration with Sing Lit Station, will intermingle poetic visions.
-Participants from both the Poetry As__A Lens workshop and April’s annual Singapore Poetry Writing Month (SingPoWriMo) will perform original work that expands poetry’s borders, generated using the prompts from our opening webinar “Poems Meet Visual Art, Science, and Film.”
+The concluding reading of our series, in collaboration with Sing Lit Station, intermingled poetic visions.
+Participants from both the Poetry As__A Lens workshop and April’s annual Singapore Poetry Writing Month (SingPoWriMo) performed original work that expands poetry’s borders, generated using the prompts from our opening webinar “Poems Meet Visual Art, Science, and Film.”